sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>timeshift</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : System restore tool for Linux
+Short desc    : System restore tool for Linux
 URL          : https://github.com/teejee2008/timeshift
-Лицензия     : GPLv3+ or LGPLv3+
+License      : GPLv3+ or LGPLv3+
-Описание     : Timeshift for Linux is an application that provides functionality similar to
+Descript     : Timeshift for Linux is an application that provides functionality similar to
              : the System Restore feature in Windows and the Time Machine tool in Mac OS.
              : Timeshift protects your system by taking incremental snapshots of the file
              : system at regular intervals.
 These snapshots can be restored at a later date